 To activate the BIOS Utility, press F2 during the POST (power-on self-test) while the TravelMate logo is being displayed.
-See your online guide for more information.

 3 Troubleshooting my computer

 This chapter instructs you on how to deal with common system problems.
 Read it before calling a technician if a problem occurs.
 Solutions to more serious problems require opening up the computer.
 Do not attempt to open the computer by yourself.
 Contact your dealer or an authorized service center for assistance.